sevyharris/MonteCoffee/documentation/examples/acceleration.rst

 :math:`k_{m,b}` is similar to :math:`k_{m,f}`, only for the corresponding back reaction.

-In practice, to accelerate the MonteCoffee simulation, one needs in principle just to specify which events are each others reverse reactions.
+In practice, to accelerate the MonteCoffee simulation, one needs to specify which events are each others reverse reactions.
 Assume that we have two event-classes named `A` and `B` that are reverse reactions to each other, and a irreversible event called `Z`.
 To accelerate the simulation, we instantiate the :class:`NeighborKMC.user_kmc.NeighborKMC` object as follows